-Ideally, a European Eel Agreement would establish a measurable conservation target to be achieved within a specified timeframe.253 ICES has recommended an escapement goal for silver eels of 50%,254 but the EU has adopted an escapement goal of 40%.255 However, the EU Eel Regulation does not specify in what timeframe that goal should be met.
-Instead, it calls for achieving that goal "in the long term."256 In light of the life history of the European eel, with individuals reaching sexual maturity in variable time periods, the failure to designate a specific timeframe for achieving the 40% escapement goal is understandable.
-Without a more specific timeframe, however, it is difficult to determine progress towards the escapement target.
+Ideally, a European Eel Agreement would establish a measurable conservation target to be achieved within a specified timeframe.266 ICES has recommended an escapement goal for silver eels of 50%,267 but the EU has adopted an escapement goal of 40%.268 However, the EU Eel Regulation does not specify in what timeframe that goal should be met.
+Instead, it calls for achieving that goal "in the long term."269 In light of the life history of the European eel, with individuals reaching sexual maturity in variable time periods, the failure to designate a specific timeframe for achieving the 40% escapement goal is understandable.
+Nonetheless, without a more specific timeframe for achieving a goal, however, it is difficult to determine progress towards the escapement target.
+Thus, a European eel agreement would benefit from adopting the EU's escapement goal to ensure complementarity between the two regimes but adopted specific timeframes for achieving the goal.